How May 24 Became Known as Victoria Day

-Canadians know Victoria Day as the unofficial start of summer, but what of the woman who it's named after?
+Canadians know Victoria Day as the unofficial start of summer, but what of the woman it's named for?
 Brush up on your royal trivia with these fascinating facts about Queen Victoria, Canada’s “Mother of Confederation.”

-Queen Victoria’s birthplace is now home to William, Kate and Harry.
+Queen Victoria’s birthplace is now home to William and Kate

-Kensington Palace, the current London abode for Prince William, Kate Middleton, and Prince Harry, was Queen Victoria’s birthplace.
+Kensington Palace, the current London abode of William and Kate—the Prince and Princess of Wales—was Queen Victoria’s birthplace.
 Born on May 24, 1819, Victoria spent much of her childhood at Kensington, raised by her widowed mother (Victoria’s father died when she was eight months old) and several royal courtiers.

 Christened Alexandrina (but called Drina as a child), she started using Victoria—her middle name—at 18 when she ascended to the throne.

-Can you imagine Prince Harry as king?
-Most people today would scoff at the suggestion since Harry is currently fifth in line to the throne (Prince Charles, Prince William, Prince George and Princess Charlotte are all ahead of him), but back in 1837, the unthinkable became reality for Victoria.
+Can you imagine Prince Harry as king—even before the scandal of his stepping down from royal duties?
+Back in 1837, the unthinkable became reality for Victoria.
 At birth, Victoria was fifth in line to the throne, but the deaths of various princes and a lack of male heirs resulted in the young woman capturing the crown.

 At age 16, Victoria met her future husband, Prince Albert of Saxe-Coburg-Gotha, who also happened to be her first cousin.
 After four years of friendship and flirtation, Queen Victoria proposed to her prince (actually, she had no choice—according to tradition, a man couldn’t propose to the queen).
 The smitten couple married in 1840.

-Queen Victoria is the reason wedding dresses are white.
+Queen Victoria is the reason wedding dresses are white

 The young queen was a wedding trendsetter.
 In 1840, it wasn’t the norm to see a bride wearing white.
 The colour was thought to be boring and conservative, but Victoria didn’t care.
 She chose simplicity over opulence, and her lacy silk-satin grown—crafted from the finest British textiles—gave a much-needed boost to the struggling lace trade.
 Several years later, a women’s publication stated that white was the “most fitting hue” for brides, and a tradition was born.